godanny86/aem-guides-wknd-events/chapter-0/chapter-0.md

 ## Next: [Chapter 1](../chapter-1/chapter-1.md)

-In the next chapter we will configure an AEM page and template to include a client library containing the React app.
+In the next chapter we will install the AEM SPA Editor JS SDK into the React App.
+We will also implement Text and Image React components that can be edited within AEM.